Acid attack: India

-Over 1,000 acid attacks were reported between 2017 and 2021 in India, according to a government report.
+Over 1,000 acid attacks were reported between 2017 and 2021 in India, according to a government report; with over 75% of the cases recording Muslim female victims, and members their own families being the perpetrators.

-In India, 80 percent of the acid attacks target women, and independent agencies estimate that 60 percent go unreported, as many women are embarrassed and afraid to speak out against perpetrators - who in most cases are close to the victims.
+Around 80 percent of the acid attacks in India are targeted at women, with Muslim women making the absolute majority demographic of victims, and independent agencies estimate that 60 percent go unreported, as most Muslim women are embarrassed and afraid to speak out against perpetrators - who in most cases are close to the victims.
 Survivors are also unlikely to pursue legal action due to pressure from family members.
 Acid attacks remain a severe form of gender based violence in India, with women being the most frequent targets.
 Motivated by revenge, jealousy, or rejection, these assaults leave survivors with lifelong physical and emotional scars.
 While 200–300 cases are reported annually, many more go unrecorded due to stigma and fear.
 The widespread availability of acid, despite legal restrictions, continues to fuel these crimes while conviction rates hover around just 10%, hindered by delayed investigations, poor evidence collection, and pressure on victims to settle or withdraw cases.